POS Product Configuration

 Note that "defaultQuantity": 3 is shown below and defines how many of the item should be auto-applied to the order.
 The "sortOrder" attribute allows a 'stepped' order of the auto-applied items to appear, where 0 is the first item to be listed.

-NB: Neither the channel platform or end-consumer will see these items, and as such there can be no price associated with them.
-If de-selection of pre-set items or charging for them is a requirement, see instead the above section for 'Selected by Default'
+'NB: Neither the channel platform or end-consumer will see the auto-applied items, and as such there can be no price associated with them.
+If de-selection of pre-set items or charging for them is a requirement,"defaultQuantity" can be used without "autoApply" (See 'Item Rules').

 "autoApply": [